goldebrodkk/News-API/README.md

 ## Overview

 Jake's News API is a back-end project built on the Northcoders full-stack development bootcamp.
 The project consists of a Node.js and Express server making requests to a PSQL database populated with sample data in a news/blog format.
+The project also contains a full Jest testing suite with tests for each of the endpoints and associated errors.

 The hosted version of this project can be found [here](https://jakes-news-api.herokuapp.com/api) with a list of available endpoints.